RallyHereInteractive/unreal-plugins/Documentation/md/models/RHAPI_Session.md

 <br>
 #### `public `[`FRHAPI_MatchmakingInfo`](RHAPI_MatchmakingInfo.md#structFRHAPI__MatchmakingInfo)` `[`Matchmaking_Optional`](#structFRHAPI__Session_1af3225af871f86c2aae3381a62dfdd5db) <a id="structFRHAPI__Session_1af3225af871f86c2aae3381a62dfdd5db"></a>

-DEPRECATED Info about the matchmaking state of the session, if it is in the process of matchmaking.
+Info about the matchmaking state of the session, if it is in the process of matchmaking.

 <br>
 #### `public bool `[`Matchmaking_IsSet`](#structFRHAPI__Session_1a61ea704dec07fefa55e7f47d4c47c744) <a id="structFRHAPI__Session_1a61ea704dec07fefa55e7f47d4c47c744"></a>